Length of contributions

 Reviews of books are accepted to the maximum length of 5 standard pages (9 000 characters including spaces).

 - Title in Czech (or Slovak) and title in English

 - Key words in Czech (3-5) and key words in English

-- Abstract (summary of the contents 10-15 lines long) in Czech and English
+- Abstract up to 1000 characters long in Czech and English

-- Include the most important professional information on the author – up to 10 lines long
+- The most important professional information on authors up to 500 characters long

 Instructions for formal aspects of the contributions